 The talk will be held in English.
 Admission is free.

 Please note: the number of places is limited, therefore a registration via e-mail to email@example.com is required, which we will confirm.

-The Frankfurter Kunstverein can only be visited with an official proof of full vaccination or recovery or with a current negative PCR test certificate which is not older than 48 hours.
+The Frankfurter Kunstverein can only be visited with an official proof of full vaccination or recovery (2G).
 The name, address and telephone number of participants will be documented temporarily for the purpose of contact tracing of infections.
 Wearing a protective medical mask during the visit is mandatory.